Misterblue/misterblue.github.io/programming/herbal/index.md

 This article describes a system for viewing virtual worlds and augmented reality.
-This 'herbal' system is not only healthy but it adapts many different existing virtual world and augmented reality systems to a single view.
+The 'herbal' system is not only healthy but it adapts many different existing virtual world and augmented reality systems to a single view.